MaPoi350/Private-Blockchain/README.md

 - Visual Studio Code is used as integrated development environment (IDE).
 - The GET and POST API endpoints were implemented with Postman#
 - Project dependancies to be installed by: ´´npm install´´
-- Application started with: ´´node app.js´´
+- Application started with: `node app.js`

 ## API endpoints